 The German Cockroach (kitchen cockroach) primarily lives indoors and can be the hardest to eliminate based on their small size and how fast they reproduce.
 These cockroaches are light brown, have wings, and about ½ inch long.
 They love the warm and humid areas in a house like sinks and toilet areas.

-Termites are the most destructive pests and make most of the headlines.
-While cockroaches are not dangerous to your home, they are a danger when it comes to spreading diseases.
+Termites may be the most destructive pests and make most of the headlines.
+While cockroaches are not dangerous to your home's infrastructure like termites, they are a danger when it comes to spreading diseases.
 Cockroaches scatter bacteria such as salmonella, carry parasites, and cause allergies for some.
 There is limited exposure to your home structural damage; the issues are mostly to your family's health.

 These pesky insects enter the home in several ways; through vents, cracks, door entryways, garages, and through drains and pipes.
 At night they will search for your leftover food around the house, water, and a place to nest.